• Skip to primary navigation

 I’d just about seen enough.

-Darren: HAL, Gmail just alerted me to having received a review.
+Darren: HAL, Gmail just alerted me to a new review.
 I can’t find it.
 Where is it?

 Darren: Can you hear me?